What is Co-CREATE?

 - have improved mental health literacy

-- helps participants recognise the signs and symptoms of someone with a mental health problem
+- be able to help participants recognise some of the signs and symptoms of emotional distress

-In short, the MHFA (Wales) training encourages us to engage with, support and signpost people to appropriate professional help and support, as well as exploring some self-help techniques.
+In short, the Mental Health Awareness (Wales) session encourages us to critically engage with our understanding of mental health and wellbeing towards a more realistic and active response to developing support initiatives.
 To locate a course near you or if you wish to have more information, please contact us.

 RecoverED Coaching Services

-As a qualified coaching service, RecoverED can offer specialist recovery focussed coaching building upon personal and educational aspirations.
+As a qualiied coaching service, RecoverED can offer specialist recovery focused coaching building upon personal and educational aspirations.
 RecoverED coaches outside of traditional therapeutic models and concentrates more towards helping participants to achieve goals and ambitions.
 At RecoverED we will support:

 1. people to succeed in their recovery, their learning and their futures.